Inexperienced passenger landed plane after pilot knocked unconscious

 (Also read: Prison deputy director who fled with prisoner died after operation).

-To the surprise of many, the operation was completely successful and the plane was able to descend and land smoothly on the highway from the airport in Florida, without any injuries.
+To the surprise of many, the operation was completely successful and the plane was able to descend and land smoothly on the airport highway in Florida, without any injuries.

-Even another traffic controller explained what happened to his colleagues: “You just saw a couple of passengers land that plane”, to which they respond: “Did you say that the passengers landed the plane?
+Even another traffic controller explained what happened to his colleagues: “You just saw a couple of passengers land that plane,” to which they reply, “Did you say the passengers landed the plane?
 Oh my God.
 Nice job”.

 (Also read: This is how I crossed ‘El Hueco’ three times to enter the United States).